UoB-COMSM0166/2025-group-11b/README.md

 ### User Stories & Stakeholders

-In this phase, we also identified the key **stakeholders** whose input and needs would directly influence the game's development.
+In this phase, we identified the key **stakeholders** whose input and needs would directly influence the game's development.
 Our goal was to ensure the game appealed to a broad audience—both users and creators.
 The key stakeholders we focused on were:

-- **Players**: The main users who play the game.
+- 🎮 **Players**: The main users who play the game.
-- **Game Designers**: Those who design levels and mechanics.
+- 🎨 **Game Designers**: Those who design levels and mechanics.
-- **Developers**: Programmers implementing the game.
+- 👩‍💻 **Developers**: Programmers implementing the game.
-- **QA Testers**: People testing for bugs and balance.
+- 🐞 **QA Testers**: People testing for bugs and balance.
-- **Artists**: Designers of game assets (characters, towers, environment).
+- 🖌️ **Artists**: Designers of game assets (characters, towers, environment).
-- **Sound Designers**: Those who create sound effects and music.
+- 🎶 **Sound Designers**: Those who create sound effects and music.
-- **Project Managers**: Oversee development progress.
+- 📅 **Project Managers**: Oversee development progress.
-- **Marketing Team**: Promote the game to players.
+- 📢 **Marketing Team**: Promote the game to players.
-- **Investors/Publishers**: Fund the project.
+- 💰 **Investors/Publishers**: Fund the project.
-- **Community Moderators**: Manage player discussions and feedback.
+- 🧑‍⚖️ **Community Moderators**: Manage player discussions and feedback.

-As we refined our ideas, we also began developing **user stories** to ensure that our vision aligned with the experiences we wanted to deliver.
+As we refined our ideas, we began developing **user stories** to ensure that our vision aligned with the experiences we wanted to deliver.
 These stories were crafted in **collaboration** with developers, designers, and artists, incorporating a variety of perspectives to make sure we were covering all aspects of the game.

-#### Epic 1: Gameplay Mechanics
+- 🏰 **Gameplay Mechanics**
    As a **player**, I want to:
-- Place towers on a grid so that I can strategize my defense.
+   - 🏹 Place towers on a grid so that I can strategize my defense.
-- Use different types of towers with unique abilities so that I can choose the best defense strategy.
+   - 🔮 Use different types of towers with unique abilities so that I can choose the best defense strategy.
-- Have monsters move along a predefined path so I can predict their movement.
+   - 👾 Have monsters move along a predefined path so I can predict their movement.

-#### Epic 2: Progression & Difficulty
+- 🚀 **Progression & Difficulty**
    As a **player**, I want to:
-- Have waves of monsters become progressively harder so that the game remains challenging.
+   - 🥇 Have waves of monsters become progressively harder so that the game remains challenging.
-- Earn in-game currency for defeating monsters so I can upgrade my towers.
+   - 💸 Earn in-game currency for defeating monsters so I can upgrade my towers.
-- Adjust the difficulty setting so I can change the challenge based on my skill level.
+   - ⚖️ Adjust the difficulty setting so I can change the challenge based on my skill level.

-#### Epic 3: UI
+- 🎮 **UI**
    As a **UI designer**, I want to:
-- Create a pause menu where players can restart or change settings.
+   - ⏸️ Create a pause menu where players can restart or change settings.

-#### Epic 4: Sound & Feedback
+- 🎶 **Sound & Feedback**
    As a **sound designer**, I want to:
-- Have background music that intensifies with wave progression to enhance the player’s experience.
+   - 🎧 Have background music that intensifies with wave progression to enhance the player’s experience.

 ## ⚙️ System Needs & Implementation Considerations